One final $100M ARR company and the startups we want to meet in 2021 – TechCrunch

 From there, Nexthink was a venture capital success story, presumably scaling quickly as it raised two larger rounds in 2016 and 2018 worth an estimated $40 million and $85 million, respectively.
 Nexthink was valued at a little over $558 million (post-money) following its 2018 round.

 How did it attract so much external funding?
 By building digital experience monitoring software.
-Which, after doing a bit of research this morning, appears to be software aimed at tracking what corporate end-users are doing with devices and how well software running on those devices performs.
+Which, after doing a bit of research this morning, appears to be software aimed at tracking what corporate end users are doing with devices and how well software running on those devices perform.